s-chand/stock-exchange/README.md

 A couple of thoughts on improving this setup but weren't added so as not to `over-engineer` the solution as well as some decisions I have made regarding tools:

 * Adding nginx to load balance requests in addition to the implemented nodeJS clusters in use.
 This would dramatically improve the ability to handle multiple concurrent transactions.
-Also is the

 * The logic for Budget and BaseBid check, based on the specifications, makes no mention of cases where the supplied baseBid exceeds the budget available for a company.
 The temptation to include this was strong but the document doesn't account for this edge case as it didn't indicate how to handle this use case.
 So I have left it open.